Our students pitch their research

 Our students are active in these competitions.
 The Faculty of Graduate Studies offers many supports with these and other communications challenges through its Vitae Researcher Communications Skills program.

-In the 2018 Science, Action! competition, Brock University had seven entries out of a total of 75 videos from universities across Canada!
+In SSHRC’s 2018 The Storytellers competition, Brock University had two finalists in the Top 25 videos from universities across Canada!

 Cell Talk, by Matthew Mueller, says that the root cause of several diseases today is a disruption in communication between cells and examines the language that cells use to talk to one another, and how this changes in diseases such as Alzheimer’s and cancer.
 “It can sometimes be a challenge to share my research with others in an understandable way.
 For me, this competition means that more people can simply see and understand what I do at the lab and why it is important.”